-- You will be asked how the injury occurred
+- asked how the injury occurred

-- You will be asked your primary symptoms
+- asked your primary symptoms

-- You will be asked where you are experiencing pain
+- asked where you are experiencing pain

-During the exam, avoid the following:
+During the exam, AVOID the following:

-- Don’t give them any information they don’t ask for
+- providing information they didn’t ask for

 - Don’t go to any other doctors or providers without your attorney’s prior approval